GDSL-UL/san/docs/05-multilevel_01.md

 ## E02001351  0.003508479
 ```

 Adding group-level predictors tends to improve inferences for group coefficients.
-Examine the confidence intervals and examine how the precision of our estimates of the MSOA intercepts have changed. *Have confidence intervals for the intercepts of Model 4 and 5 increased or reduced?*
+Examine the confidence intervals, in order to evalute how the precision of our estimates of the MSOA intercepts have changed. *Have confidence intervals for the intercepts of Model 4 and 5 increased or reduced?* Hint: look at how to get the confidence intervals above.

 ## Model building

 Now we know how to estimate multilevel regression models in *R*.
 The question that remains is: *When does multilevel modeling make a difference?* The short answer is: when there is little group-level variation.
-When there is very little group-level variation, the multilevel modelling reduces to classical linear regression estimates with no group indicators.
-Inversely, when group-level coefficients vary greatly (compared to their standard errors of estimation), multilevel modelling reduces to classical regression with group indicators @Gelman_Hill_2006_book.
+When there is very little group-level variation, the multilevel modelling reduces to classical linear regression estimates *with no group indicators*.
+Inversely, when group-level coefficients vary greatly (compared to their standard errors of estimation), multilevel modelling reduces to classical regression *with group indicators* @Gelman_Hill_2006_book.

 *How do you go about building a model?* We generally start simple by fitting simple linear regressions and then work our way up to a full multilevel model - see @Gelman_Hill_2006_book p.
 270.